cweagans/vim.org/README.markdown

 # Vim.org Redesign

-This profile installs a site with the structure, content, permissions, etc of Drupal.org to facilitate the reproduction of bugs and testing of patches for the project modules.
-See What theme and modules does Drupal.org use? for the complete list.
+This profile installs a site with the structure, content, permissions, etc of vim.org to facilitate local development, code staging, and easy deployment.

 ## Getting started